cbworden/shake-doc/technical_guide.rst

 sufficient to warrant any higher intensities given that the available empirical relationships do not have any values of intensity greater than IX.
-In recent years, the USGS has limited observed Modified Mercalli intensities to IX, reserving intensity X for possible future observations (see :ref:`Dewey et al., 1995 <dewey1995>`, for more details); they no longer assign intensity XI and XII.
+In recent years, the USGS has limited observed Modified Mercalli intensities to IX, reserving intensity X for possible future observations (see :ref:`Dewey et al., 1995 <dewey1995>`, for more details); USGS no longer assigns intensity XI and XII.
+We note that there only were only two intensity IX assignments for the 1994 Northridge (:ref:`Dewey et al., 1995 <dewey1995>`) earthquake and only two-or-three proper intensity IX assignments for the 1989 Loma Prieta earthquake (J. Dewey, 2015, personal communication).

 +-----------+-----+-------+------+-----------+-----+-------+------+